damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/2. Specification/README.md

   - *A stakeholder can indirectly be affected by the product (e.g. considering the local biodiversity when designing an airport).*

   ```
-  Example of the "addon project of XYZ cargo
+  Example of the ADD-ONS project of XYZ cargo

   - Specify the name of potential stakeholdrs
-    - Environmental activit
+    - Environmental activist
-    - Repairman
+    - Repairmen
     - Food producer
     - Transporter
     - Health care (street medic, ...)
     - Makers
-    - Crafmen
+    - Craftmen
-    - other potential user
+    - Other potential user
   ```
 #### *Example of stakeholders of [XYZ Cargo-ADD ONS](https://projects.opennext.eu/@xyz-cargo-add-ons/xyz-cargo-add-ons)*:
 *The image below shows the stakeholders of  ADD-ONS of XYZ cargo*